nschonni/cordova-docs/articles/tips-and-workarounds/android/tips-and-workarounds-android-readme.md

     If VT-x is disabled, enable it, reboot, and retry HAXM.
 For help to identify whether VT-x is enabled on your machine, use the [processor identification utility](http://www.intel.com/content/www/us/en/support/processors/processor-utilities-and-programs/intel-processor-identification-utility.html).

+    >**Note**: If the processor utility is incorrectly reporting that VT-x is not supported, see the final step in this section.

 3. Check whether you have some antivirus software (like Avast) or other software using hardware-assisted virtualization and disable or uninstall the software.
 Reboot and retry HAXM.

     For Avast, first try to disable it by going to Avast settings and deselecting (unchecking) these options: